horizoncd/horizoncd.github.io/docs/user-guide/administrator/registry.md

-Registry is an essential part of CICD system.
+Registry is an essential part of CI&CD system.
 We use registry to deliver our applications.
 And registry guarantees the requirements of immutable infrastructure.

 ## View the Registry list